MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/06-translate-text.md

 # Translate Text

 **Azure AI Translator** is a service that enables you to translate text between languages.

-For example, suppose a travel agency wants to examine hotel reviews that have been submitted to the company's web site, standardizing on English as the language that is used for analysis.
-By using Azure AI Translator, they can determine the language each review is written in, and if it is not already English, translate it from whatever source language it was written in into English.
+In this exercise, you'll use it to create a simple app that translates input in any supported language to the target language of your choice.

 ## Provision an *Azure AI Translator* resource